 The Harmful Effects of Childhood Lead Poisoning

 There is no safe level of lead in the blood.
-For children, even small amounts of the mineral can cause persistent cognitive damage and at higher levels, and “can cause multiple and irreversible health problems, which include learning disabilities, attention-deficit disorder (ADHD), mental retardation, growth stunting, seizures, coma or, at high levels, death.”
+For children, even small amounts of lead can cause persistent cognitive damage and at higher levels, and “can cause multiple and irreversible health problems, which include learning disabilities, attention-deficit disorder (ADHD), mental retardation, growth stunting, seizures, coma or, at high levels, death.”

-As these homes age, the issue of deterioration becomes a major concern.
+As these homes age, the issue of lead paint deterioration becomes a major concern.
 Lead paint chips, flecks and dust can become dislodged and may be ingested by young children.
 The National Center for Healthy Housing (NCHH) estimates that one gram of lead dust—about the contents of a sugar packet—spread evenly through 100 rooms, each 10 feet by 10 feet, can leave dust levels of more than twice the federal standard for a hazardous level of lead on floors.

 Children diagnosed with lead poisoning often suffer from: